Billi-Green/Ghost_ESP_B/docs/hugo docs/content/latest/ble/gatt.md

 weight: 15
 ---

-GATT (Generic Attribute Profile) defines how Bluetooth Low Energy devices expose their data and capabilities.
-This guide walks you through discovering what services a BLE device offers.
+GATT defines how BLE devices expose data.
+This guide shows how to discover services on a device.

 ## What is GATT?

-When a BLE device advertises itself, it broadcasts basic information.
-To learn what the device actually *does*, you need to connect and read its GATT profile.
+When a BLE device advertises, it broadcasts basic info.
+To learn what it actually *does*, you must connect and read its GATT profile.
 A GATT profile contains:

 - **Services** — Logical groupings of related functionality (e.g., "Heart Rate Service")
 - **Characteristics** — Individual data points within a service (e.g., "Heart Rate Measurement")